 Are you interested in becoming a trustee of ILPA?

-Each year at the Annual General Meeting the committee of trustees are appointed, The process for this year is now open and this year is being run online through our nominations site.
+Each year at the Annual General Meeting the committee of trustees are appointed,

 Our committee of trustees must both reflect and represent the interests of all ILPA members, from all sectors of immigration work and throughout the UK.